openvinotoolkit/open_model_zoo/demos/action_recognition_demo/python/README.md

 * `driver-action-recognition-adas-0002-encoder` + `driver-action-recognition-adas-0002-decoder`, which are models for driver monitoring scenario.
 They recognize actions like safe driving, talking to the phone and others
 * `action-recognition-0001-encoder` + `action-recognition-0001-decoder` and `i3d-rgb-tf`, which are general-purpose action recognition (400 actions) models for Kinetics-400 dataset.

-For more information about the pre-trained models, refer to the [intel models documentation](../../../models/intel/index.md) and [public models documentation](../../../models/public/index.md).
+For more information about the pre-trained models, refer to the [Intel model documentation](../../../models/intel/index.md) and [public model documentation](../../../models/public/index.md).

 ## How It Works